CodeWindProgram/Group-6/README.md

 ## @Sneha-Singh09 - sneharksingh@gmail.com
 - Selected a database for our test platform after discussing with other group members
-- Installed PostgreSQL on my system
+- Installed PostgresSQL on my system
 - Finalized the Design of the database for the test platform with group members.
-- Created Database using PostgreSql and tested the same with @vj9206411 and @khanuzma
+- Created Database using PostgresSql and tested the same with @vj9206411 and @khanuzma

 ## @vj9206411 - jaiswalvj9206411@gmail.com
 - Installed PostgreSQL on my system.